 Villa Santo-Sospir in Cap Ferrat is a special place on the glamorous coast of the French Riviera.
-Side by side with the lavish mansions of the ultra-rich, the by modern standards modestly sized vacation house, was once the hotspot of the most creative French personalities.
-Hosted by its owner Madamme Francine Weisweiller, a well-conected socialite, Coco Chanel, Picasso, and many others enjoyed a cocktail or a talk within its walls and on the tranquil Mediterranean views offering patio.
+Side by side with the lavish mansions of the ultra-rich, the by modern standards modestly sized vacation house, was in the early decades of the 20th century the hotspot of the most creative personalities of its era.

-Jean Cocteau, as well as his adoptive son, stayed at the villa Santo-Sospir for long 13 years.
-It started one summer when his hyperactive mind bursted with creative explosion on the villa’s walls, doors, wardrobes and finally an elaborate colourful tapestry.
-The artist created by myths inspired frescoes that now still adorn the old villa.
-The multi-skilled French poet, novelist and painter had founded a new type of museum – a liveable space filled with beauty – before the opening of the more conventional museum dedicated to his oeuvres in the nearby Menton.
-It is worth seeing, but hurry before the walls crumble under the heavy weight of time, already visible in the villa’s interiors.
+Jean Cocteau as well as his adopted son stayed at the villa Santo-Sospir for 13 years.
+Not as ominous as they may seem, but certainly long for guests of any house.
+The wall art started one summer when his hyperactive mind bursted with mesmerising creative explosion on the villa’s walls, doors, wardrobes and finally in an elaborate colourful tapestry.
+The artist created by the Ancient Greek myths inspired frescoes that still adorn the ageing villa.
+The multi-skilled French poet, novelist and painter thus reclaimed an old form of a museum – an inhabited space filled with beauty created uniquely for the site and the numerous visitors passing through.

 or email : email@example.com

-You can even book a lunch or dinner at the villa to experience the gorgeous sunset over the bay of Villefranche.
+You can book simple lunch or dinner at the villa to experience the gorgeous sunset over the bay of Villefranche Sur Mer.